jma1ice/newsletterr/readme.md

 ---

-## Upcoming Changes
+## Planned Changes

-### v0.9.16
+### For the v0.9.17 sprint, these items are to be addressed:
 * Fix everywhere days and # of items is hardcoded
-* Test api button
+* Custom logo logic needs file select to work with docker | add in small/banner/custom dropdown - and possibly a 'no logo' option?
+* Plex 'Secure Connections' setting causing image 401
+* Make sure custom templates can't override defaults
+* RA cards can all show up as different heights in email

+#### And these items are feature requests:
-* mjml?
+* Look into email formatting across email clients | mjml?
-* syncerr button?
-* Find email size regulations, warn on too big | reduce image size to better fall with regulations
+* Reduce image size to better fall with regulations
-* Look into email formatting across email clients
 * Make clickable posters for available recommendations to take users to Plex to watch
 * Graph titles need to specify the date range - or at least show what time range the data is for somewhere in the email
-* Custom logo logic needs file select to work with docker | add in small/banner/custom dropdown - and possibly a 'no logo' option?
-* Logo positioning setting
-* Plex 'Secure Connections' setting causing image 401
 * Rename 'ra' and 'recs' snap in block for clarity?
-* In schedule calendar, template names are showing as template #
 * Add more date range options in schedule builder to match dashboard
 * Keep settings details on error so user won't have to re-enter them
-* Preview limits to 20 RA items

-### v1.0.0
+### For the v2025.1 sprint, these items are feature requests:
 * Compile EXE / ELF files

-### v1.1.0
-* Switch TV Show recently added info out to just show the show name, not episode or season number || use artwork from the show not the episode/season
+* Switch TV Show recently added info out to just show the show name, not episode or season number | use artwork from the show not the episode/season
 * Get fonts showing on Gmail receive side
 * Api/webhooks
 * Opt out support
 * Option for small cover art of each item in a stat table
 * IMDb ratings in stat tables
-* Make sure custom templates can't override defaults
 * Auth page for hosted users
 * Snap-in for images/gifs
 * Functionality for custom HTML templates | ability to add embedded links to services, ie StatusCake, Uptime Robot